AlexandraStrang/MSc_Thesis_Chapter_3/README.md

   3) What percent change in breeding pairs between years will result in a sufficiently large change in guano area that we can be confident that colony change has        actually occurred?
 In other words, how sensitive is observing guano area for detecting population change?

 ## Contains:
-The R folder contains the R code for completing analysis in (INSERT PAPER CITATION).
+This repository contains the R code and data for completing analysis in (INSERT PAPER CITATION).

 ## Contact:
 alexandra.strang@pg.canterbury.ac.nz with any questions.